wangermeng2020/diou-nms-tensorflow2/README.md

-# an implementing of diou non maximum suppression using tensorflow and python
+# an implementing of Distance-IoU non maximum suppression using tensorflow and python

 # Prerequisites
 * tensorflow2.x